-Substantially all of the Plan's investments are in the Lucent Technologies Inc. Master Pension Trust (MPT) which was established for the investment of assets of pension plans of the Company.
-The Bank of New York Mellon (BNYMellon or the Trustee) is the Trustee and Custodian of the MPT.
+Substantially all of the Plan's investments are in the MPT which was established for the investment of assets of pension plans of the Company.
+The Bank of New York Mellon (BNYM or the Trustee) is the trustee and custodian of the MPT.
 The Trustee is responsible for custodial, recordkeeping and other trustee responsibilities pursuant to the Amended and Restated Defined Benefit Master Trust Agreement.
+Nokia Investment Management Corporation (NIMCO), a wholly-owned direct subsidiary of the Company, is the "named fiduciary" (within the meaning of ERISA) of the MPT and is the fiduciary with authority to direct the Trustee.

 The MPT is structured with multiple Master Trust Units.
 Each Master Trust Unit represents a particular asset class sleeve within the MPT.
-Each Participating Plan owns units of the investment sleeves based on each Participating Plan's asset allocation policy.
+Each participating plan owns units of the investment sleeves based on each participating plan's asset allocation policy.

-As of December 31, 2019, the following plans participate in the MPT:
+As of December 31, 2020, the following plans participate in the MPT: